Kristina01111000/lavendersite/README.md

 Homepage edits:
-Make logo on home page smaller (a quarter of the size) Make faverolles gardens text much larger on home page Switch read more button to about us
-Link sections to appropriate pages from homepage Switch visit us to motivation and philosophy
+Make logo on home page smaller (a quarter of the size) Link sections to appropriate pages from homepage

 Lavender page:
 United states lavenders growers logo on page, add